zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

           :required: false

      - Consumer's email address, to automatically send the bank transfer details to. **Please note:** the payment instructions will be sent immediately when creating the payment.
-If you don't specify the ``locale`` parameter, the email will be sent in English, as we haven't yet been able to detect the consumer's browser language.
+If you do not specify the ``locale`` parameter, the email will be sent in English, as we haven't yet been able to detect the consumer's browser language.